MScholtes/WebServer/README.md

 If you give it a try, see remarks below by all means.

 ## Versions
+### 1.0.7 / 2024-02-03
+ - parameters can be handed to PSP files per POST method too
+ - added wasm extension to mime list

 ### 1.0.6 / 2023-03-27
  - changed header encoding to Windows 1252 to prevent data loss in cjk encodings
  - fixed bug that cut file names with semicolons in it